ivnKuz/Vacations_Project/README.md

 to see user functionality you can create new user by singing up

-to see admin functionallity use these credantials:
+to see admin functionallity use these credentials:

 email: admin@mail.com
 password: qwerty